pfsense/docs/source/vpn/ipsec/configuring-a-site-to-site-ipsec-vpn.rst

 pfSense and the Internet.
 If this is the case, then it is necessary to add a port forward for ESP and UDP 500 to pfSense.
 The outside router must be able to properly handle NAT of this traffic, and some do not.
-A modem's “DMZ” mode may also help here.
+A modem's "DMZ" mode may also help here.
 In this case, **NAT Traversal** should also be enabled on Phase 1.

 This may introduce routing difficulties on the internal network.
 More